-After receiving community input through meetings, surveys, and interviews to inform our priorities and decision making, the following priorities were established for our inaugural grant cycle in late 2019:
+After receiving community input through meetings, surveys, and interviews to inform our priorities and decision making, the following priorities were established:

 - Career Technical Education: Specifically, innovative projects that prepare individuals for the workforce, particularly by teaching job-readiness and retention skills other than technical skills for all ages.